elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Named exports are explicit.
-Named exports name what gets exported, so we have that information from them; that is good.
+Named exports name what exports, so we have that information from them; that is good.
 Named exports force us to use exactly the right name to import.
 While for a default export, we always choose the name when importing.
 This approach is not good because some team members may use different names to import the same thing, which is not good.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />